digital-archives/HISTGA1011/final_project/presentation.md

 ## Overview

 During the final class, you will present your digitization project plan to your classmates and professor.
-This presentation is an opportunity to share your project’s goals, challenges, and proposed solutions while receiving feedback on your approach.
+This presentation is an opportunity to share your Plan's goals, challenges, and proposed solutions while receiving feedback on your approach.

-Your presentation should first describe how your chosen institution currently handles digital preservation and access.
-Then, highlight key limitations or challenges and propose improvements based on research into best practices at other institutions.
+Though your slides do not need to use any particular template or format, please include, at minimum:

-Please also touch on:
+- The institution you are working with
-- The collection you selected and why
+- The collection materials you selected and why
 - Your strategy in terms of getting your collection into the preservation repository, and providing access to it
 - Key technical, logistical, or ethical challenges